roman-milk/roman-milk.github.io/teacher-teacher.md

  "Good, take off your night gown and leave it where you are and return to the couch."

  "Yes mistress," Julie answered as she dropped the night gown on the floor and walked naked to the couch.
 Julie looked at the stairs and hoped Alex stayed in his room.
-Report_Story #2